Online Bachelor’s Degree in Business Administration with a Concentration in MarketingApply Now

 With deep, 150-year roots, Peru State College has been offering online programs for more than 20 years.
 And today, our expertise online adds up to a smooth educational journey, from enrollment through graduation.

 Wanting to jump start your marketing career?
 Ready to accelerate your professional success?
 Wherever you might be on your career trajectory, Peru State College’s marketing option can lead to a world of new opportunities.
 It’s time to turn goals into action, with us by your side.
-Welcome to Peru State College Online, where you can earn a Bachelor of Business Administration – Marketing designed expertly for you.
+Welcome to Peru State College Online, where you can earn a BS in Business Administration in Marketing designed expertly for you.

-At Peru State College Online, the online accounting courses throughout the 120-credit-hour Bachelor of Business Administration – Marketing program are taught by credentialed faculty, experienced marketing practitioners themselves.
+At Peru State College Online, the online accounting courses throughout the 120-credit-hour BS in Business Administration in Marketing program are taught by credentialed faculty, experienced marketing practitioners themselves.

 The instructors have practical, hands-on marketing experience, and make it their priority to stay on top of current trends and emerging best practices.
 Through continually refreshed, robust curriculum, you are ensured essential knowledge for launching or enhancing your marketing career.
 Given the strategy development focus and situation-oriented instructional approaches, this option is also ideal preparation for earning your Master of Business Administration (MBA) down the road.